Hepatitis C can do serious damage without you knowing1

 You can also talk to your doctor about arranging a free in-person test.

-Order an at home NHS blood testOther less common risk factors include unprotected sex with a person living with hep C, sharing toothbrushes, scissors and razors, needle stick injuries or from an infected mother to their unborn child.4
+Order an at home NHS blood testOther less common risk factors include unprotected sex with a person living with hep C, sharing toothbrushes, scissors and razors, needle stick injuries or transmission from a mother to their unborn child.4,1

 If any of these apply to you, or you have any questions about your risk of hep C, then you should speak to your doctor.